 - 1 tsp cumin seeds

-- 1 chopped dried red chilli green chilli can be used too
+- 1-2 chopped dried red chilli // or green chilli based on how spicy you like

 - 1 inch grated ginger